nemgrea/Laser_MK1/README.md

 3 MGN12 linear rails for X and Y motion.

-Z motion is achieved with a hand weel and 4 AMCE lead screws. (power z modification is easily done)
+Z motion is achieved with a hand wheel and 4 AMCE lead screws. (power z modification is easily done)

 Z travel is about 100mm (this can be easily extended as well)